black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 21
 Declare an isEven function, which takes a num parameter and returns true if the number is even, and false otherwise.
 Use the modulo operator % to determine if a number is even or odd.

+# Step 22
+Declare an average function which takes an array of numbers as the nums parameter.
+It should return the average of all the numbers in the array.

+The average can be calculated by dividing the sum of all the numbers in the array by the length of the array.
+Remember that you have a sum function you can use.